LINKIT-Group/deploytools/README.md

 ```

 ## Usage
-Note: at first run a Docker image will be build.
-This can take a few minutes.
-All runs after that are
+Note: at first run a Docker image will be build, this can take a few minutes.
+Subsequent runs are much faster.
 ### Pull-merge a GIT repository into ./build/buildrepo
 ```
 make git url=${GIT_REPO}